koenbeuk/onthedrift/content/posts/scenario-tests/index.md

 And what we would see in VS:
 ![VS2019 Test explorer output](vscapture2.png "VS2019 Test explorer output")

+Again we made use of the fact that tests run in isolution.
+Each theory case is manipulating the state of our Stack however it does not affect or gets affected by other Theory cases.
+This works since the Scenario is replayed for each theory case.
 So what would a typical end-to-end scenario look like:

 ```csharp
 [Scenario]